-When you’re choosing a birth control method, it’s important to consider different side effects and risks you might have.
-Each form of contraception has some type of risk.
-Some might cause you to have unpleasant symptoms.
+When you’re choosing a birth control method, it’s important to consider the benefits and different side effects and risks you might have.
 Before you decide, compare your options to figure out which is the best for you.

 If you have questions about how each form of birth control may affect your body, talk to your doctor.
 You can also do some research to get a better understanding of the different types.

 Combined Hormonal Contraception